Main Content:

 What degree will I earn?

-The degree to be awarded will be the Doctor of Chiropractic (DC), which will prepare graduates to sit for the licensure examinations in all 50 states, the District of Columbia, the U.S. Virgin Islands and Puerto Rico.
+The degree to be awarded will be the Doctor of Chiropractic (DC).
 Our program will also be accepting applications from international students and work with them to prepare them for practice in their country of origin.